alexkychen/assignPOP/README.md

 Note: When you install the package from Github, you may need to install additional packages before the assignPOP can be successfully installed.
 Follow the hints that R provided and then re-run `install_github("alexkychen/assignPOP")`.

 ## Package tutorial
-Please visit the following site for more infomration
+Please visit our tutorial website for more infomration
 * [http://alexkychen.github.io/assignPOP/](http://alexkychen.github.io/assignPOP/)

 ## Citation